ymunemasa/data-tutorials/tutorials/hortonworks/introducing-apache-ambari-deploying-managing-hadoop/tutorial.md

 ![hostname](/assets/introducing-apache-ambari-deploying-managing-hadoop/hostname.png)

 Edit /etc/hosts file to map the IP address with the hostname.
+The hosts file is used to recognize the mapping of hostnames to the IP addresses of the host.
+So the Ambari server consults this file to determine the IP address that corresponds to a host name.
+So in this case, the leftmost column is the IP address to be resolved, the second one is the hostname and the third one is just the alias for the host name.

 ![hosts_file](/assets/introducing-apache-ambari-deploying-managing-hadoop/hosts_file.png)